 - Pour chocolate over warm peanut butter base and use a spatula to spread, making sure to coat peanut butter evenly.

-- Allow to cool fully on wire rack before cutting with a sharp knife.
+- Allow to cool fully on wire rack (at least a couple of hours) before cutting with a sharp knife.